slevitt3/my-semester-projects/README.md

 # my-semester-projects
-this repository contains my top 5 projects from semester 1 of AP Computer Science Principles.
+This repository contains my top 7 projects from semesters 1 and 2 of AP Computer Science Principles.

 ### Project 1: Mad Libs
 This program allows any user to enter any verb, adjective, noun, and place to create a unique story to share with friends or yourself.